basetenlabs/truss/CONTRIBUTING.md

 To release a new version of the library.

 1. Create a PR changing the `pyproject.toml` version
-2. Merge the PR
+2. Merge the PR, github actions will auto deploy if it detects the change

+#### Manual Release

-3. Create a tag `git tag -a -m "vX.X.X" vX.X.X
+1. Create a tag on a commit `git tag -a -m "vX.X.X" vX.X.X
-4. Push the tag  `git push -u origin vX.X.X`
+2. Push the tag  `git push -u origin vX.X.X`

 ## Documentation